-Please note - in this and subsequent sections, you should take any references to the DSL.
+Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or safeguarding team)".

 7.1 If a child is suffering or likely to suffer harm, or in immediate danger

 Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
 Anyone can make a referral.